 top of page

-Necrosis Repair Areola Tattooing: The Most Advanced Areola Restoration Nobody Is Talking About
+Necrosis Repair Areola Tattooing: The Most Advanced Areola Restoration Nobody Is Talking About!

-Most artists turn these cases away.
-They have not been trained for it.
-The tissue presentation is more complex than a standard post-mastectomy case.
-The color work is more demanding.
-The assessment requires clinical knowledge that basic areola training programs simply do not provide.
+This is necrosis repair areola tattooing!
+It’s one of the most challenging, yet meaningful specialties in paramedical tattooing, and it’s often overlooked.
+Most artists shy away from these cases.
+Why?
+They haven’t been trained for it!
+The tissue presentation is more complex than a standard post-mastectomy case, and the color work is more demanding.
+The assessment requires clinical knowledge that basic areola training programs simply don’t provide.

-The answer, in most cases, is yes.
+The answer, in most cases, is a resounding yes!

 What Is Tissue Necrosis in Breast Reconstruction?